 Should you encounter a problem, press the CALL button on the other (left-side) intercom and someone will let you into the property.

 Once past the gates, please follow the signs for Forgotten Hill.
-Keep going past the first house — on your right soon after getting into the property.
+Keep going past the first house that is on your right after getting into the property.

 Forgotten Hill Bed & Breakfast is a bit more than 500 m (1,650 ft.) from the entrance gates.